yahoo/proxy-verifier/README.md

   [101](https://github.com/yahoo/proxy-verifier/issues/101).
 * Similarly, the user cannot specify whether to use IPv4 or IPv6 via an `ip:version` node.
 Proxy Verifier can test IPv6, but it does so via the user passing IPv6 addresses on the commandline.
-It would be nice if individual sessions can be marked for IPv4 or IPv6.
 An IP version feature request is recorded in issue [100](https://github.com/yahoo/proxy-verifier/issues/100).
 * Only TCP is supported.
 There have been recent discussions about adding HTTP/3 support, which is over UDP, but work for that has not yet started.